Sydney Fairbrother

 Sydney Fairbrother (31 July 1872 – 4 January 1941) was a British actress.

-Born Sydney Tapping on 31 July 1872 in London to actor/playwright Alfred B. Tapping and actress Florence Cowell, she was educated at Blackpool and Bonn.
+Born Sydney Tapping on 31 July 1872 in London to actor/playwright Alfred B. Tapping and actress Florence Cowell.
+Her mother was the daughter of actor and comic singer Samuel Houghton Cowell.
+Sydney was educated at Blackpool and Bonn.
 She made her stage debut in Birmingham in 1890 with the famous Kendall Company and a few years later toured America with them.
 She came to the screen in 1915 in a film called Iron Justice and chiefly appeared in comedy roles.
 She retired in 1938 and died on 4 January 1941 in London, aged 68.